Amanda Rohde’s Insights in the Microstocks

 Amanda Hides/Amanda Rohde: Learn to Think Like a Designer

-If you can’t stand the heat, get out of the kitchen.
+If you can’t handle the pressure, it’s best to step aside.
 If a photographer who earns more takes better photos than I do, then I see no problem — his work will sell anyway.
 If that’s not the case, then why should he earn more?

 Microstocks are very popular now.
 Are you not afraid that with the increasing number of young photographers, your income will decrease to the point that you won’t be able to live on it?